The Holy Eucharist:

 Next, the congregation prays together-for the Church, for the World, and for those in need.
 We pray for the sick, we thank God for all the good things of our lives, and finally, we pray for the dead.
 Then the congregation may confess its sin before God and before one another.
 This is a corporate statement of what we have done and what we have left undone, and the priest "pronounces absolution."
 In so doing, the priest assures the congregation that God is always ready to forgive our sins.

-Finally, the congregation greets one another and wishes them "peace."
+Finally, the congregation greets one another and wishes them "peace" by shaking hands or a simple "peace be with you."